Analida's Ethnic Spoon

 Frequently Asked Questions:

 • Can I make the garbanzo tapas dish ahead?
-Yes, you can prepare this a 3-4 days in advance.
+Yes, you can prepare this 3-4 days in advance.
 Be sure to let the beans completely cool before storing in the refrigerator.
 Reheat the dish in the microwave for 2-3 minutes and stop to stir every 30-45 seconds until hot.
 I would leave out the chopped parsley and add this fresh when you serve.

 • How long will the leftover garbanzo tapas last in the refrigerator?
-Once this dish has completely cooled you can store this in the refrigerator for 3-4 days.
+Once this dish has completely cooled, you can store this in the refrigerator for 3-4 days.

 Nutrition